hashgraph/hedera-hcs-sxc-java/README.md

 This project contains a series of plugins to be used in conjunction with the lib, at the time of writing, the following plug-ins are available.
 The choice of a plug-in architecture is to enable additional plugins to be developed without needing to change the projects that may later depend on them and so to offer extensibility with a choice of options.

-* lib-mirror-direct - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications directly
+* hcs-sxc-plugins-mirror-direct - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications directly
-* lib-mirror-queue-artemis - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-relay` component)
+* hcs-sxc-plugins-mirror-queue-artemis - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-relay` component)
-* lib-persistence-in-h2 - plug in to provide data persistence in a database (H2)
+* hcs-sxc-plugins-persistence-in-h2 - plug in to provide data persistence in a database (H2)
-* lib-persistence-in-memory - plug in to provide data persistence in memory
+* hcs-sxc-plugins-persistence-in-memory - plug in to provide data persistence in memory

 ### HCS-SXC Proto